Piedmont White Wines. Travelling to Gavi Wine Region

 That's how they faced their first harvest and vinification and learned that all the year's work actually depends on those 20 days, when the grapes require 200% of your attention regardless of how tired you are.

 Only in 2011 they hired a help for the cellar.
 But in 7 years of operating on their own they discovered more about wine than most of the established winery owners.
-The Rosina sisters developed their own style in wine and proved to have a peculiar eye on detail.
+This way the Rosina sisters developed their own style in wine and know what to demand from their employees.

 Fast facts about La Mesma winery